Unbiased Regression-Adjusted Estimation of Average Treatment Effects in Randomized Controlled Trials: Regression Adjustment for Horvitz-Thompson Estimator

-Each $\widehat{\bbeta}_{\lambda}^{(-i)}$ is obtained from a regression on the leave-one-out data, $(\widetilde{\by}_{-i}, \widetilde{\bX}_{-i})$.
-Leave-one-out coefficients can be particularly unstable for rows with high leverage scores (see \Cref{cor:sum-sqr-err-with-removal}).
-To address this challenge, we use LOORA-HT ridge regression to mitigate the impact of high leverage scores.
-In \Cref{lem:ridge-lev-upper-bound} below, we provide an upper bound on the \emph{ridge leverage scores} as a function of the regularization parameter.
-For datasets with low leverage scores, the regularization parameter, $\lambda$, can be set to zero.
+where $\widehat{\bbeta}_{\lambda}^{(-i)}$ is obtained from a regression on the leave-one-out data, $(\widetilde{\by}_{-i}, \widetilde{\bX}_{-i})$.
+In general, leave-one-out coefficients can be unstable, particularly for rows with high leverage scores (see \Cref{cor:sum-sqr-err-with-removal}).
+To address this challenge, we use ridge regression to mitigate the impact of high leverage scores.
+In \Cref{lem:ridge-lev-upper-bound} below, we provide an upper bound on the ridge leverage scores as a function of the ridge regularization parameter.